apache/cordova-docs/docs/en/2.1.0rc2/guide/plugin-development/ios/index.md

     exec(<successFunction>, <failFunction>, <service>, <action>, [<args>]);

-This will marshall a request from the UIWebView to the iOS native side, more or less boiling down to calling the `action` method on the `service` class, with the arguments passed in the `args` Array.
+This will marshal a request from the UIWebView to the iOS native side, more or less boiling down to calling the `action` method on the `service` class, with the arguments passed in the `args` Array.

 The plugin must be added to `Plugins` key (a Dictionary) of the `Cordova.plist` file in your Cordova-iOS application's project folder.